domogami/domogami.github.io/content/index.md

 # Welcome!

-Welcome to my digital garden!
+Welcome to my [Digital Garden 🪴](Concepts/Digital%20Garden%20%F0%9F%AA%B4.md)!
 This is my continuously growing personal wiki where I write about things that I learn and my experiences throughout my journey as a Software Engineer.
 If you are curious why I chose Obsidian, take a look at [Why Obsidian?](Why%20Obsidian?.md)

 If you are curious, check out some of the topics I have written about below or use the interactive graph to navigate.
 If you'd like to visit my personal website written with Remix, visit [dominicklee.net](https://dominicklee.net)